-When this mode is entered, all circuitry on the AD7934-6 is powered down upon completion of the write operation, that is, on rising edge of \overline{WR} .
-The track-and-hold enters hold mode at this point.
-The part retains the information in the control register while the part is in shutdown.
-The AD7934-6 remains in full shutdown mode, and the track-and-hold in hold mode, until the power management bits (PM1 and PM0) in the control register are changed.
-If a write to the control register occurs while the part is in full shutdown mode, and the power management bits are changed to PM0 = PM1 = 0 (normal mode), the part begins to power up on the \overline{WR} rising edge, and the track-and-hold returns to track.
-To ensure the part is fully powered up before a conversion is initiated, the power-up time of 10 ms minimum should be allowed before the \overline{CONVST} falling edge; otherwise, invalid data is read.
+When this mode is programmed, all circuitry on the AD7938/AD7939 is powered down upon completion of the write operation, that is, on the rising edge of WR.
+The trackand-hold enters hold mode at this point.
+The parts retain the information in the control register while the part is in shutdown.
+The AD7938/AD7939 remain in full shutdown mode, with the track-and-hold in hold mode, until the power management bits (PM1 and PM0) in the control register are changed.
+If a write to the control register occurs while the part is in full shutdown mode, and the power management bits are changed to PM0 = PM1 = 0 (normal mode), the part begins to power up on the WR rising edge and the track-and-hold returns to track.
+To ensure the part is fully powered up before a conversion is initiated, the power-up time of 10 ms minimum should be allowed before the next CONVST falling edge; otherwise, invalid data is read.